lcwyo/cns-examples/docs/hello/index.md

 Coming soon
 {: .label .label-yellow }

-This example shows how to the portal UI to create a deployment of a simple application
+This example shows how to use the cNS portal UI to create a deployment of a simple application using a tailored helm chart.

 {: .no_toc }